Who may play?

 - These guidelines for varsity players will be in effect for eight years after their athletic involvement.
 These guidelines for JV and Club players will be in effect for four years after their athletic involvement.

 - Individuals who have competed professionally in a particular sport will be ineligible for four (4) years from the date of their last professional participation in that sport.

-* Players who started at least two games on a varsity team will count as two ex players.
+* Players who were considered "starters" and started at least half of the games on a varsity team will count as two ex players.

 How do I get involved?